jrgql/jrgql.github.io/README.md

 # jrGQL

-A minimalistic query language.
+A minimalist query language.
 In JSON.

 See the live examples and tutorial at https://jrgql.github.io